zinccat/flaxattention/README.md

 We can see that the performance is about 5% slower than the original implementation.
 There are still some optimizations to be done.

+Another caveat is that Jax default to tf32 for matmul, yet Torch's default is float32, and Torch's tf32 is much faster (0.28s).
+We can see that the performance is about 3 times slower than the original implementation.

 ## Issues
 Attention under float16 is way too slow due to unoptimized matmul.